 #3 You Sleep With Makeup On

-The night is the time when the skin recovers, rejuvenates and creates new cells.
+The night is the time when the skin recovers, rejuvenates, and creates new cells.
 Leaving your makeup on can interrupt these vital processes.
 A full face of foundation creates a film on top of the skin, making its pores clogged by oil and dead cells.
 Your beautiful makeup also obstructs the oxygen flow resulting dull-looking face the next morning.
 You can say goodbye to your clear skin if it becomes a habit.
-Acne, dark spots and premature aging comes to those who neglect the night skin care regimen.
+Acne, dark spots, and premature aging comes to those who neglect the night skin care regimen.

 #4 You Touch Your Face All The Time

-According to a study from the American Journal of Infection Control, 26 observed people touched their faces 23 times within an hour.
-It seems quite often and could be associated with an automatic response, a form of communication, or just a habit like biting the nails.
+According to a study from the American Journal of Infection Control, 26 observed people touching their faces 23 times within an hour.
+It seems quite often and could be associated with an automatic response, a form of communication, or just a habit like biting your nails.
 No matter what the reason was, constantly touching your face is gross!
 Millions of microorganisms, including bacteria, viruses, and fungus, transfer from the fingertips to the face.

 For those who have acne-prone oily skin, face-touching can spread existing bacteria and lead to breakouts.
 The situation is worsened if you rub the skin.
 Rubbing the eyes can damage the delicate tissue of the eyelids or break the capillaries.
-These can lead to premature aging and enhancing dark circles.
+These can lead to premature aging and enhance dark circles.
 We suggest trying a new fragrance on your hands.
 Smelling the unexpected perfume near your face can remind you to get your hands off your face.

 #5 You Neglect Your Neck Care